BobbyDinero/Img4N6/PROJECT_STRUCTURE.md

 - `Dockerfile` ↔ `docker-compose.yml` ↔ `requirements.txt`

-This structure follows GitHub best practices and provides a professional, maintainable codebase for the Image Threat Scanner project.
+This structure follows GitHub best practices and provides a professional, maintainable codebase for the IMG🛡️4N6 project.